casper-network/docs/source/docs/casper/resources/moving-to-casper.md

 Use the `get_key` function to retrieve the desired session argument by specifying the key's name.

-If you are uncertain, how to use the `get_key` function to obtain a specific session argument, check how to [write a basic smart contract on Casper](../developers/writing-onchain-code/simple-contract.md).
+If you are uncertain how to use the `get_key` function to obtain a specific session argument, check how to [write a basic smart contract on Casper](../developers/writing-onchain-code/simple-contract.md).

 </TabItem>
 <TabItem value="Ethereum" label="Ethereum">